 - MAMA DELLA’S – Pasta e fagioli.
 Burrate e bruschetta caprese.
 Pecorino poleta al tartufo.
 Fettuccine alfredo.

 - SAL’S MARKET DELI– Margherita pizza.
 Primavera pizza.
 Picaso sandwich.

 - TRATTORIA DEL PORTO – Spinach filled arancini.
 Pizzarella.

 ROYAL PACIFIC HOTEL

-ISLAND’S – Thai vegetable spring roll.
-Tofu and vegetables.
+- ISLAND’S – Vegetable spring roll.
+Crunchy Thai salad.
+Asian Chopped Salad.
 Tofu & broccoli lo mein.

 Each of the three on-site hotels at Universal Orlando has a CLUB LEVEL.
 I cannot recommend this more if you are traveling with a vegetarian or vegan.
 Throughout the day there are high quality foods available to choose from.
 Breakfast has a great fruit platter and various pastries (and soy milk for coffee).
 Snacks at lunchtime and regularly a fruit and or veggie based platter at night.
 All the vegetarians in our party ate like kings in the club lounge and would consider the offerings to be just as good as almost any restaurant on property or out in the Real World.